Frequently Asked Questions

 Patrons may have 20 renewals on books, bound and unbound journals, and government documents, unless a hold or recall is placed on an item.
 If they still need the book after 20 renewals, they may bring it to the Help Desk; Help Desk staff will check in the book and check it back out to the patron.

-Movies and DVDs can be renewed once.
+Movies and DVDs can be renewed 20 times.
 After that, they can be brought to the Help Desk, checked in, and checked out again.

 Reserve items must be brought back to the Help Desk to be renewed.